 When their faces are sharper like this, they tend to have the appearance of being stressed out.
 Their eyes will be close-set and will tend to bulge, and their snout will be long and pointy.

 If they take more after the Beagle, however, their face will be a lot more balanced.
 Their eyes will be a medium length apart, their snout will be more rounded out, and their ears will be slightly larger.

 The Beaglier is classified as a small-sized dog and is just a little bit larger than the toy-sized Cavalier King Charles Spaniel.

 A full-grown male Beagliers usually weigh between 16 and 20 pounds, with females coming in at 11 to 16 pounds.
 They are generally short too and are between 12 and 16 inches tall.

 What is the Life Expectancy of the Beaglier?

-While it is possible for the Beaglier to live past 15, it is uncommon.
+While the Beaglier can live past 15, it is uncommon.

 Intelligence, Temperament and Personality Traits of the Beaglier

 Beagliers have a moderate level of intelligence.
 They take well to house training and are very obedient.